Bostonhacks/bostonhacks-api/docs/gettingstarted_developer.md

    3. Create a `.env.development` file as specified in `.env.example`
       - For help with Google Auth, refer to the [Google Cloud App Setup](/docs/googleauth.md#google-cloud-app-setup) section
    4. If you changed schemas in `prisma/schema.prisma`, run `npm run build:dev` to create a migration.
 If you don't do this, then your changes will not be reflected in the dev environment.
+      - You might need to change your `.env.development` file to use db `@localhost` since the build command uses the same `.env` file as the Docker container.
    5. Run `npm run docker:dev` to start the docker container
       1. `npm run exitdocker:dev` to exit containers
       2. `npm run cleandocker:dev` to exit containers and remove created volumes